M&A due diligence checklist: What documents to include?

 Before the due diligence, an acquiring company prepares a due diligence checklist that lists all the documents an acquirer wants to review.
 This ensures the target company has all the necessary information prepared, and the buyer has access to it.
 Thus, it significantly accelerates the deal outcomes, which is beneficial for both sides.

-You can structure M&A due diligence checklist documents by investigation areas, including but not limited to legal, financial, intellectual property, sales, general corporate information, tax information, human resources data, property and equipment, and marketing.
+You can structure M&A due diligence checklist documents by investigation areas, including but not limited to:

 Key M&A due diligence steps